OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "startup_message": message sent to start a new PostgreSQL connection
 * "password_message": if password output for PGSQL is enabled in suricata.yaml, carries the password sent during Authentication phase
+* "password_redacted": set to true in case there is a password message, but its logging is disabled
 * "simple_query": issued SQL command during simple query subprotocol.
 PostgreSQL identifies specific sets of commands that change the set of expected messages to be exchanged as subprotocols.